Company Logo - Home Link

 HOW THE BOOTHS WORK

-Since not all shows sell tickets via TKTS, look at the TKTS website or their app to see in real time what shows are available at the TKTS booths.
+Since not all shows sell tickets via TKTS, look at the TKTS website or the app to see in real-time what shows are available at the TKTS booths.

-Before heading out to one of the booths, we highly recommend that you check the website or app.
+Before heading out to one of the booths, I highly recommend you check the website or app.

-The website lists the shows, the discount, and the price with the discount applied.
+The website lists the shows available that day, the discount, and the price with the discount applied.

-For example on a Tuesday afternoon at 2:15 pm at the Times Square booth, there were about 15 popular Broadway shows available.
+It can vary.
+But as an example: on a Tuesday at 2:15 pm at the Times Square booth, there were about 15 popular Broadway shows available.

-Here are just 2, to give you a sense of prices:
+Here are just 2 recently listed shows, to give you a sense of prices:

 • Aladdin 30% off = $86-94